Skip to main content

 Value Area High and Low (VAH / VAL)

-The Value Area is where most of the action happened—specifically, about 70% of the bar’s total volume.
-The VAH is the top of this zone, and the VAL is the bottom.
-If price starts moving outside this value area, it's a clue.
-It either means price is breaking out to find a new value, or it’s getting rejected and will snap back inside.
-With request.footprint(), your script can automatically find these levels on any bar you choose.
+The Value Area captures roughly 70% of the bar's total volume.
+VAH is the top of that zone, VAL is the bottom.
+When price moves outside this zone, it usually means one of two things: a breakout to find new value, or a rejection that pulls price back inside.
+With request.footprint(), your script can calculate these levels automatically on any bar.

 Volume Delta

-Delta is just a simple sum: Ask Volume minus Bid Volume.
-It shows you who was more aggressive in that bar.
+Delta = Ask Volume minus Bid Volume.
+It shows who was more aggressive:

 Imbalances